 Portrait Painting using photography.

 There are many ways to paint a portrait.
 Everyone has their own method, and all are valid.
 There has always been discussion about whether a portrait has to be made from real life or from photography.
-I will not come to a decision on that one; if a painting is good then that question does not arise.
+I will not give you an answer on that one; if a painting is good then the question need not come up.
 I encourage observational study as much as possible.
 In my opinion, good drawing skills and knowledge of anatomy, are of the utmost importance.

 Here I will explain how I work when I work from photography.

-Painting a portrait of from photography has advantages and disadvantages.
+Painting a portrait from photography has advantages and disadvantages.
 One of the major pitfalls is the danger of paying to much attention to the details.
 Likeness does not depend on the details but on large volumes.
 Remember that old school photo.
 You know perfectly well who is who, although the faces are no bigger than a quarter of an inch.
 Often too much detail has a devastating effect on a portrait.
 Keep it simple and be bold with what you say.
 An advantage of working with photos, is that you just choose the shot you like most out of a series.
 Before you start, it is important to pay great attention to the photography session, and also to the printing.

 The first image shows several copies of the face around my canvas on my easel.
 The two large photos are the same size as the portrait on the canvas.
-The left slightly unfocused to avoid distraction by details.
-Doing so I see the simple shapes more clearly.
+The left is slightly unfocused to avoid distraction from details.
+Using this photo I see the simple shapes more clearly.
 I have printed the smaller pictures in a lighter and a darker version.